Tegel's Mercenaries: Legacy

-A sequel, Tegel's Mercenaries 2, was advertised in the Mindscape in-house catalog that was packaged with several contemporary Mindscape games.
+A sequel, Tegel's Mercenaries 2, was advertised in the Mindcraft in-house catalog that was packaged with several contemporary Mindcraft games.
 In 1993, Mindcraft published Strike Squad.
 Although the publisher, advertisements, box art, and documentation did not mention any connection, Computer Gaming World stated that "Strike Squad is indeed the sequel to Tegel's Mercenaries, completely and directly ...
 The story follows directly on the heels of development and revelations" in the earlier game.